 Depart from Positano and set sail back toward Naples, enjoying the last moments of your luxurious yacht experience.

 Back in Naples, you'll disembark from the yacht and bid farewell to your captain and crew.

 Meet your private driver for a Mergellina Marina transfer.

-For your added comfort, we will have a Meet & Greet assistance for you upon your arrival who will be waiting for you at the beginning of the platform which your train arrives in on.
+For your added comfort, you will have a Meet & Greet assistance upon your arrival who will be waiting for you at the beginning of the platform where your train arrives.
 Your representative will help to co-ordinate meeting up with your private chauffeur at the train station and accompany you to your accommodation.

 What better way to see the spectacular Tuscan countryside then by hot air balloon!
 After being picked up from your hotel, you will be brought to the launch field where everything will be explained to you before you hop aboard.
 Take photos or video the extraordinary 360 degree panorama or simply live in the moment and take it all in.
 Hot air ballooning is typically done in the early morning as this is when weather conditions are best, so launching takes place a half an hour after sunrise.
 After landing, celebrate with a bottle of wine and a Chianti breakfast.

 Afterwards you will be brought back to Florence and dropped off at the Cantinetta Antinori, located in the historic center of the city on the ground floor of the Antinori Mansion where you can enjoy a wonderful lunch.
 The building is one of the best examples of Florentine architecture of the mid 1400’s.
 In order to provide as much flexibility as possible we have not included the cost of this lunch so you can choose what you like off the a la carte menu.
 Fully sated, stroll back to your hotel or grab a cab at leisure.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.